happyincent/ML_final/README.md

 ## Training Method & Result

-* Check & Label 1500 digital number images in 375 vcodes by human eye
+* Check & Label 1500 digital number images in 375 vcodes by the human eye

 * Pre-train a NN model by the data (1500)